skushal746/ProgrammingLanguagePrinciples-CompilerProject/README.md

 # Compiler
-This project is part of the curriculum for the Course Programming Language Principles and is implemented in 6 parts.
+This project is implemented in 6 Parts.
+- test
 It includes Lexer, Compiler, Abstract Syntax Tree, Type Check Visitor, ByteCode Generator and Executor.